Feedback About wiseGEEK Login

 What Is Crude Palm Oil?

-• Written By: Alex Newth
+Alex Newth

 Palm oil, an oil extracted from the palm nut kernel, is one of the few natural oils to have a high amount of saturated fat when compared to oils such as vegetable and olive oil, which are high in unsaturated fat.
 Before it is the clear oil available on grocery shelves, it is crude palm oil (CPO).
-Crude palm oil is the pre-purified oil that is extracted from the kernel.
+This is the pre-purified oil that is extracted from the kernel.
 As with all crude oils, CPO has non-glyceride components such as trace metals, kernel shell pieces and products of oxidation.
 The purification process removes these components and makes the palm oil edible and sellable.

 When a palm kernel is harvested, smashed and heated, it is not a clear oil that is first produced.
 What comes out of this initial process is crude palm oil, which is much thicker, lumpier and full of many inedible components.
 While some of those components are edible, they interfere with the oil's color or taste, making the oil less valuable to buyers and sellers.